kimtore/visp/doc/intro.md

 When you are in a tracklist view, press `<Enter>` on any track to start playing from that track.
 Press `a` to add the track to the queue instead of playing right away.

+Press `o` to like or unlike the currently playing track.

 ## Select multiple tracks